 Can I Use a Blanket Instead of a Winter Coat?

-You can use a blanket instead of a winter coat, but it won’t provide the same level of warmth or protection.
-Make certain you’re keeping safe and comfortable, especially in colder weather conditions.
+You can use a blanket instead of a winter coat, but it won’t provide the same level of warmth or protection outside the car.
+For in-car use, a blanket draped over a buckled child is the safer choice.

 What Temperature Is Too Cold for Car Seat Travel?